jagdishthakur904/samsung-pd-training/README.md

 </center>

 6. **Write**:
    - The `write` command is used to generate and save the synthesized gate-level netlist in a specified format, such as Verilog.
-This netlist represents your design after logical synthesis and can be used for further steps in the design flow, such as physical design or simulation.
+This netlist represents the design after logical synthesis and can be used for further steps in the design flow, such as physical design or simulation.

    Example:
    ```
    write -format verilog -output netlist.v
    ```

 In this sequence of commands, we are linking a library, performing logical synthesis, and then writing the synthesized netlist in Verilog format to a file named "netlist.v."
-These commands, when executed in sequence, will generate a gate-level netlist in Verilog that represents your design after synthesis.
+These commands, when executed in sequence, will generate a gate-level netlist in Verilog that represents the design after synthesis.

 Generating the netlist without mentioning the target library will consider the default library
  <center>